 What is Google Analytics?

-Google Analytics is a tracking software that can be used to monitor your visitors.
-It display the data for a variety of different metrics in an easy to use interface.
+Google Analytics is a tracking software that can be used to monitor your website visitors.
+It displays the data for a variety of different metrics in an easy to use interface.
 This data can be used to see how users have found your website.
 You can also see what keywords they used and what platform referred them to your website and much more!

 You may be thinking to yourself – why should I care how many people visit my website?
 And why should I bother to keep track of this?
 Taking the time to track and analyse the data from Google Analytics could prove to be invaluable.
 By choosing to track your site’s Google Analytics data you stand a much higher chance of consistently keeping up with or beating your competitors.
 The key point is that Google Analytics gives you the power to ascertain what is performing well and what isn’t.
 You’ll be able to clearly see what your customer or audience want, and what areas of your website you should focus your energies and attention to.